codesonzh/poloniex-ninja/README.md

 The added balance columns are as follows:

-* **AVG Buy Price** - the average weighted buy price which justifies the current balance of the coin (we consider the transaction history backwards up to the point where the net balance was 0) - this will match your trade history analysis only if you follow the same algorithm
+* **AVG Buy Price** - the average weighted buy price which justifies the current balance of the coin; we consider the transaction history backwards up to the point where the net balance was 0 (including deposits and withdrawals) - this will match your trade history analysis only if you follow the same algorithm.
 * **AVG Buy Value** - the estimated buy value of the current balance (Balance * AVG Buy Price)
 * **Change** - The growth comparing the current BTC Value against AVG Buy Value,